 Two-factor authentication (2FA) – A means to add an extra layer of security to access an application or system, usually with a PIN or some other type of unique identifier in addition to the user’s credentials.
 This method is more secure than a single-password system.

 USB – Stands for the universal system bus, an interface between computers and external devices that allows for quick attaching and detaching (i.e, a flash memory drive).

 URL – Stands for universal resource locator, another name for a website as displayed by the user-readable text in a web browser’s address bar.

-VPN – Stands for a virtual private network (VPN), a private network mainly used for increasing security over a public internet connection.
+VPN – Stands for Virtual Private Network (VPN), a private network mainly used for increasing security over a public internet connection.
 An organization will use a VPN for remote access, but many other similar services are available to residential users.

-Zero-day exploit – A new cybersecurity vulnerability in a system that organizations have “zero days” to prepare for a solution.
-Sharing zero-day exploits are how APT actors ply their trade undetected until the exploit becomes public knowledge.
+Zero-day exploits – A new cybersecurity vulnerability in a system that organizations have “zero days” to prepare for a solution.
+Sharing zero-day exploits is how APT actors ply their trade undetected until the exploit becomes public knowledge.